tarunbommali/attendly/README.md

 ## 🔧 Backend

-- 🔜 **Backend integration is in progress**
+- 🚧 **Backend integration is in progress**
-- Contributions for backend design, API development, and deployment are welcome!
+- Contributions to Node.js API development, database design, and deployment setup are welcome!

 ---

 ## 🤝 Collaboration

-Feel free to **collaborate**!
+Calling all **JNTU-GV students**!
-If you're looking to brush up your skills or want to work on a meaningful **MERN Full Stack** project, you're welcome to join the team.
+If you're passionate about building real-world web applications and want to **collaborate on a MERN Stack project**, you're invited to join .

+Attendly looking for :
+- React Developers
+- Node.js/Express/MongoDB Backend Developers
+- UI/UX Designers
+- Students eager to learn full stack development through real teamwork

+📬 **Let’s build this together!**

 ---